 Daytona Beach Salaries

-Daytona Beach offers a pleasant mix of job opportunities.
+The Daytona Beach economy offers a pleasant mix of job opportunities.
 Therefore, it's hard to pin down the average salary that a prospective resident can expect when accepting a job in the area.

 The average yearly salary for Daytona Beach residents is just under $42,000 per year, or $20 per hour.
 This annual income is slightly lower than the United States average, which is under $50,000 annually.
 However, it's essential to keep in mind that in Daytona Beach, the cost of things like housing, healthcare, utility bills, and groceries are significantly less expensive than they are across the rest of the country.
 The ample savings in those categories make up for the slightly lower salaries for most residents.